-Reference period: Data available by financial year and reported under the second half of the financial year, e.g. 2014-15 data are reported as 2015 data.
+Reference period: Data available by financial year of processing for payment (not financial year the service was povided) and reported under the second half of the financial year, e.g. 2014-15 data are reported as 2015 data.

-- Medicare data provide the following split: "Item provided in Hospital" and "Item not provided in Hospital". - Prior to 2013-14, only MRI scans requested by specialists qualified for Medicare benefits.
-The change in late 2012, allowing general practitioners to request some MRI services, will account for the unusual increase in the number of MRI exams in 2014. - CT items are in group I02 of the Australian Medicare, MRI items are in group I05, and PET items are in group I04 subgroup 2, two additional items for PET outside of subgroup I0402 are 61506 and 61616.
-Deviation from definition: - Data relate to services rendered on a 'fee-for-service' basis for which Medicare benefits were paid.
-Data excludes services that do not attract a Medicare benefit, such as services to: public patients in hospitals, patients attending public Accident and Emergency Departments and public Outpatient Clinics, and serviced funded under the Department of Veterans' Affairs Treatment Account.
+- Medicare data provide the following split: "Item provided in Hospital" and "Item not provided in Hospital".

+- Prior to 2013-14, only MRI scans requested by specialists qualified for Medicare benefits.
+The change in late 2012, allowing general practitioners to request some MRI services, will account for the unusual increase in the number of MRI exams in 2014.

+- CT items are in group I02 of the Australian Medicare, MRI items are in group I05, and PET items are in group I04 subgroup 2, two additional items for PET outside of subgroup I0402 are 61506 and 61616. - Data relate to services rendered on a 'fee-for-service' basis for which Medicare benefits were paid.
+Data excludes services that do not attract a Medicare benefit, such as services to: public patients in hospitals, patients attending public Accident and Emergency Departments and public Outpatient Clinics, and services funded under the Department of Veterans' Affairs Treatment Account.

 Note: The increase in 2021 (2020-21) and slight decline in 2022 (2021-22) is due to the rebound and return to "normal" that occurred after the pause on services in the early stages of COVID-19 in Australia.
 Between February and the end of June 2020, a range of restrictions were introduced to prevent and reduce the spread of coronavirus (COVID-19) that impacted the provision of healthcare services during the period.
+The increase in PET scans between 2022 (2021-22) and 2023 (2022-23) is attributed to the introduction of new MBS items for PET scans between November 2021 and November 2022.